-My friend Bird passed on a recipe for baked oatmeal that she found in our local newspaper.
-With a fair amount of tweaking over time, Baked Oatmeal has a regular spot on our quick and easy breakfast rotation.
+My friend Bird passed on an easy baked oatmeal recipe that she found in our local newspaper.
+With a fair amount of tweaking over time, baked oatmeal has a regular spot on our quick and easy breakfast rotation.
 I say quick and easy because I can have a batch ready for the oven in mere minutes.
 Around here, minutes are a precious commodity in the morning, so in order to maximize the amount of time that I can sleep, I usually bake a batch the night before I plan to serve it.

-My favorite part of Baked Oatmeal is that it’s completely customizable, so everyone gets a hot breakfast that they’ll eat without complaint.
+My favorite part of baked oatmeal is that it can be completely customized, so everyone gets a hot breakfast that they’ll eat without complaint.
 We’ve even been known to take a cold square with us for breakfast on-the-go-granola-bar-style.
 With four boys with vastly different tastes, a versatile slam-dunk breakfast makes my life a whole lot easier.

 Go ahead and make your life a little easier by whipping up a batch of Baked Oatmeal to have on hand when hunger strikes.